soyjosuefischer/notify/README.md

 ## Main features

 - Create, update and delete notes 📝
+- Colorful notes that change their color 🌈
 - Search your notes by title 🔍
 - Supported languajes: en, pl 🔠